Moira & Darren

 And placing the ring back in its box, he covered everything with the silk wrap once more.
 The end of his brief marriage had proven to be a blessing in disguise.
 It had opened his eyes to what truly mattered.
 Now the woman he craved was just a train journey away.

 Impatience roared through him, but he tampered it down.
 No need to rush.
 He’d planned everything for them.
 Until now he’d let his work consume him, but for her, he’d take his time.
 They would uncover each other bit by bit until their hearts joined and beat as one.

 But this damn train…

 It hadn’t been his idea.

-Only trouble was the entire train and its crew fancied themselves as throwbacks to the Roaring Twenties.
-Passengers had to dress to impress to even have a drink in the damn bar car.
-His position as CEO came with enough posturing and peacocking to last him a lifetime, and he’d have happily spent the whole trip in jeans and a t-shirt, but he was keeping a low profile.
-Even his assistant, a draconian old lady he’d inherited from his father, had no clue about what he’d planned for this weekend.
+Only trouble was, the entire train and its crew fancied themselves as throwbacks to the Roaring Twenties.
+Passengers had to dress to impress even to have a drink in the damn bar car.
+His position as CEO came with enough posturing and peacocking to last him a lifetime, and he’d have happily spent the whole trip in jeans and a t-shirt.
+But he had to blend in.
+He was keeping a low profile and didn’t want to draw attention to himself.
+Even his assistant, a draconian old lady he’d inherited from his father, had no idea about this weekend trip of his.

 He shrugged on his dark jacket, and sliding open the polished walnut door of his now cold cabin, stepped out into the warm corridor beyond.

 * * *